dunhamsteve/aoc2022/README.md

 - I really like the results panel in vscode tooling, it updates as I type code.
   (Even better than jupyter)
 - I don't get my magic Idris `[]` and `::`.
+- Lean produces executables, but they're like 50 MB for a tiny program (day8) vs 572k